facebookarchive/nuclide/pkg/nuclide/format-js/README.md

 Make sure to verify the requires that are added by this plugin and report any issues.
 If anything is getting in your way when using this plugin you can generally work around it by modifying the plugin's settings.
-It's possible to adjust things like built-ins and common aliases there.
+It's possible to adjust things like built-ins, aliases, and even blacklist particular transforms there.